-Paul Murphy began his diverse screen career in childhood, as part of the music and filmmaking clan that was Blerta.
+Paul Murphy began his diverse screen career in childhood, as part of travelling creative clan Blerta.
 He went on to work as a grip (grips set up and operate equipment to move the camera) on his father Geoff's feature Never Say Die — and many other productions besides.
 Paul Murphy moved into directing with 2001 short Sox.
-In 2007 he directed self-financed feature Second-Hand Wedding; this tale of family and garage sales proved a big domestic hit.
-He followed it with Rhys Darby comedy Love Birds (2011).
+In 2007 he directed self-financed feature Second-Hand Wedding; this tale of family, marriages and garage sales proved a big local hit.
+Next came Rhys Darby romantic comedy Love Birds (2011).
 In 2019 Murphy began filming crime caper Lowdown Dirty Criminals with actors James Rolleston, Robbie Magasiva and Rebecca Gibney.

 Having been around filmmakers, actors and musicians for most of my life, I guess I never had much of a choice but to have a working life in the business.
 Paul Murphy in an interview with Australia's SBS, 28 July 2010

 Director Paul Murphy follows Second Hand Wedding with a romance featuring comedian Rhys Darby, songs by Queen and ... a duck.
 Darby plays heartbroken nice guy Doug: after a close encounter with a native duck (a paradise shelduck) with emotional problems, he enlists expert help from a sassy animal specialist (played by Brit Sally Hawkins, a Golden Globe-winner for feature Happy-Go-Lucky).
 True to rom-com form, love ensues ... eventually.
 NZ Herald reviewer Russell Baillie called Love Birds “an endearingly funny, if sugar-coated local romantic comedy”.